 - $25,000 in property damage liability insurance to cover property damage in a single accident

-If you finance a vehicle, your lender will also require you to carry comprehensive and collision insurance until you make all payments.
+If you finance a vehicle, your lender will also likely require you to carry comprehensive and collision insurance until you satisfy the loan.
+This helps ensure the vehicle is covered in case of an accident.

 Before purchasing auto insurance in West Virginia, make sure the company you choose has a valid state license.
 Use the handy lookup tool on the National Association of Insurance Commissioners’ website to find license information about your insurance company.